Alazar42/Tegen/README.md

 ## License

-Tegen is open-source and licensed under the MIT License.
+Tegen is open-source and licensed under the GNU General Public License v3.0 .
 See the [LICENSE](LICENSE) file for more information.